 - (32) As already mentioned, in our opinion, changes in own credit risk should not be taken into account in subsequent measurement of liabilities with the exception of financial liabilities (and possibly also insurance liabilities) which, in accordance with the business model, are expected to be disposed of at Fair Value.
-Accordingly, we do not believe that there is always a need to isolate the changes in interest rates attributable solely to the price of the credit risk. - (33) In addition, we believe that the costs and benefits of determining the changes in interest rates attributable solely to the price of the credit risk should be considered when own credit risk is not taken into account and could be separately be disclosed. - (34) If the IASB maintains its position to integrate the credit component in the fair value measurement, we do not believe that the methodology proposed by EFRAG would result in proper isolation of the credit risk from the liquidity risk.
-The proposed methodology ignores the fact that the change in liquidity risk on high corporate bonds would not necessarily be the same as the change in liquidity risk on the entity's own liability that would reflect a different sector.
-To the extent that the changes in liquidity risk are not the same, the result of the calculation proposed by EFRAG would necessarily be affected by the liquidity differential. - (35) Other methods that could be considered include (i) the method described in paragraph IG11 of IFRS 7, (ii) deriving the credit spread from the credit rating attributed to the entity and adjusting the measurement of the liability for changes in the credit spread each time there is a change in the credit rating of the reporting entity and (iii) deriving the credit spread from the credit default swap curve that is available for the considered entity and the considered maturity of the issued instrument.
+Accordingly, we do not believe that there is always a need to isolate the changes in interest rates attributable solely to the price of the credit risk. - (33) In addition, we believe that the costs and benefits of determining the changes in interest rates attributable solely to the price of the credit risk should be considered when own credit risk is not taken into account and could be separately be disclosed. - (34) We believe that methods that could be considered, if the IASB maintains its position to integrate the credit component in the fair value measurement, include (i) the method described in paragraph IG11 of IFRS 7, (ii) deriving the credit spread from the credit rating attributed to the entity and adjusting the measurement of the liability for changes in the credit spread each time there is a change in the credit rating of the reporting entity and (iii) deriving the credit spread from the credit default swap curve that is available for the considered entity and the considered maturity of the issued instrument.